willshiao/transcript-parser/README.md

 Parses plaintext speech/debate/radio transcripts into JavaScript objects.
 It is still in early development.
 Pull requests are welcome.

+Tests can be run with `npm test` and a benchmark can be run with `npm run benchmark`.
+For a full coverage report using [Istanbul](https://github.com/gotwarlost/istanbul), run `npm run travis-test`.

-Tested for Node.js versions >= 4.4.6
+Tested for Node.js >= v4.4.6

 ## Usage